snacktavish/OpenTree_SSB2020/TreeComparison.md

 ### Uploading your own tree to OpenTree for interactive comparison with the OpenTree synthetic tree and Taxonomy

-When experimenting with OpenTree, or doing demo's **please** use our development site, https://devtree.opentreeoflife.org/curator
+When experimenting with OpenTree, or doing demo's that upload data, **please** use our development site, https://devtree.opentreeoflife.org/curator
 There will be a red banner in the corner!